How the Grateful Dead Rose Above Hard Times on ‘American Beauty’

 "The road was hard for me," Hart told David Browne in So Many Roads: The Life and Times of the Grateful Dead.
 "It was getting really difficult with all the drugs and stuff.
 I did everything everyone was doing.
 I didn’t go off the deep end, but I tried everything."

 Hard as things were for Hart, he was far from alone with his troubles.
 "Every bad thing that could happen while we were recording happened.
 It was just one diabolical bummer after another," Garcia said immediately prior to American Beauty's release.
 "Phil’s father died of cancer.
 My mother died in an automobile accident.
 One of Mickey’s old lady’s kids was killed on a bicycle.
 It was just like there was death happening, cascades of weird s– falling down around our ears."

-"So there we were in the studio, creating this thing, pullin’ together, and because we managed to get off under those circumstances the music has a certain quality," mused Garcia.
+"So, there we were in the studio, creating this thing, pullin’ together, and because we managed to get off under those circumstances the music has a certain quality," Garcia mused.
 "It has some of the first things I’ve written, and that we’ve performed as a band, that in my opinion are genuinely beautiful."